expo/expo/docs/pages/push-notifications/receiving-notifications.md

 - `shouldSetBadge`

-## Closed Notification Behavior Android
+## Closed Notification Behaviour

-**Important Note**: Due to certain battery optimisation settings from several android vendors, the operating system may prevent background tasks when the app is **closed**, preventing notifications being delivered.
+On Android, users can set certain OS-level settings (**usually** revolving around performance and battery optimisation), that can prevent notifications from being delivered when the app is closed.
+One such setting is the "Deep Clear" option on OnePlus devices.

 ## Notification Event Listeners